Toyota Corolla (E210): Australia

 The facelifted Corolla for the Australian market was launched on 8 November 2022.
 Similar to the pre-facelift model, the grade levels offered are Ascent Sport, SX and ZR with either a 2.0-litre M20A-FKS petrol or a 1.8-litre 2ZR-FXE hybrid petrol engines.

 New Zealand

-Toyota New Zealand offers the 2023 Facelift Corolla in estate and hatchback variants.
+Toyota New Zealand offers the 2023 facelifted model in estate and hatchback variants.
 All models are equipped with the 1.8-litre 2ZR-FXE hybrid petrol engine and E-CVT.
 The estate version is only available in GX trim with four exterior colour choices.
-The Hatchback is available in GX, SX and ZR trims.
-The base model GX is available with six exterior colour choices and the SX & ZR trims are available with eight exterior colour choices.
-The highest grade ZR trim can, for an additional $1000, be optioned with a two-tone paint scheme which adds a jet-black roof, pillars, rear spoiler, and mirror covers; however this option is only available with four exterior colour choices.
+The hatchback is available in GX, SX and ZR trims.